Skip to content

 • Avoiding bursts of many orders at once

-Per-IP limits apply across all WebSocket connections from the same IP.
+Per-IP limits apply across requests from the same IP.
 If you run multiple bots or connections from one server, they share the same IP budget.

 4. Treat rate limits as retryable